Manhwa: United States

 Sanho Kim was the first manhwa artist working in the States.
 During the 1960s and 1970s, he worked for publishers Charlton Comics, Warren Publishing, Iron Horse Publishing, Skywald Publications, DC Comics, and Marvel Comics.

 According to journalist Paul Gravett, in 1987 Eastern Comics published the first original manhwas in the United States.

 Due to the explosion of manga's popularity in the Americas, many of the licensed titles acquired for the American market seek to emulate the popular elements of other successful series.
 Recently, long-running webtoons serialized via Internet portal sites (e.g. by Daum Media), like Lezhin Comics and personal homepages have become both the creative and popular destination among the younger generation in Korea.

 With manga proving to be both popular and commercially successful in Europe and the United States, a number of publishers imported and translated manhwa titles in the hope of reaching the same audience.
 The readability and left-to-right orientation of manhwa contributed to its growing popularity, as did the realism of the characters and the combination of Eastern and Western styles and mythologies.

 Media franchise

 Animations based on Korean comics are still relatively rare (though there were several major hits in the late 1980s and early 90s with titles such as Dooly the Little Dinosaur and Fly!
 Superboard).
 However, live-action drama series and movie adaptations of manhwa have occurred more frequently in recent years.
 Full House in 2004 and Goong ("Palace" or "Princess Hours") in 2006 are prominent examples.
-Below is a list of manhwa titles adapted into television series, web series, and films.
-Not to be confused to another adapted works of adapted from Webtoons.
+Below is a list of manhwa titles adapted into television series, web series, films, etc. Not to be confused to another adapted works of adapted from Webtoons.